jbaaijens/jbaaijens.github.io/_talks/2022-Como-pangenomics.md

 location: "Como, Italy"
 ---

-A lovely experience, lecturing at the Lake Como School of Advance Studies as part of a (PhD Summer School in Pangenomics)[https://pang.lakecomoschool.org].
+A lovely experience, lecturing at the Lake Como School of Advance Studies as part of a [PhD Summer School in Pangenomics](https://pang.lakecomoschool.org).